 Along with other multinational companies, the tech giant has been subject to criticism over a tax strategy that allows them to shelter profits made abroad from the U.S. corporate tax rate, which at 35 percent is among the highest in the developed world.

-“Among”?
-I don’t know if this is a sign of bias or ignorance on the part of CNBC, but the U.S. unquestionably has the highest corporate tax rate among developed nations.
+but the U.S. unquestionably has the highest corporate tax rate among developed nations.

 Indeed, it might even be the highest in the entire world.

 Anyhow, Mr. Cook points out that there's nothing patriotic about needlessly paying extra tax to the IRS, especially when it would mean a very punitive tax rate.

 ...a few particularly strident critics have lambasted Apple as a tax dodger. ...While some proponents of the higher U.S. tax rate say it's unpatriotic for companies to practice inversions or shelter income, Cook hit back at the suggestion.
 "It is the current tax law.
 It's not a matter of being patriotic or not patriotic," Cook told The Post in a lengthy sit-down.
 "It doesn't go that the more you pay, the more patriotic you are." ...Cook added that "when we bring it back, we will pay 35 percent federal tax and then a weighted average across the states that we're in, which is about 5 percent, so think of it as 40 percent.
 We've said at 40 percent, we're not going to bring it back until there's a fair rate.
 There's no debate about it."

 Cook may be right that there's "no debate" about whether it's sensible for a company to keep money overseas to guard against bad tax policy.

 But there is a debate about whether politicians will make the law worse in a grab for more revenue.

 Senator Ron Wyden (D-OR), for instance, doesn't understand the issue.
 He wrote an editorial asserting that Apple is engaging in a "rip-off."